Igueben: Transport

 Transportation in Igueben includes private taxis, buses, the Motor bike taxi service.
 Many residents also use their private cars.
 A modern train station has recently been completed.
 It has been named Chief Tom Ikimi Train Station in recognition of his contributions to developments in Igueben Local Government area.
 It is on the line from Warri to Abuja.
 All train services are run by the Nigerian Railway Corporation.

 Construction work on the trainline began in 1987.
 However the work was stopped and began again 2019, when the Nigerian government awarded a contract to the China Railway Construction Corporation to extend the Warri–Itakpe Railway to Abuja and build a new port at Warri.
 The work was completed in 2020 with the railway and port costing a total of $3.9 billion.
 The Nigerian Government provided 15% of the funds.
 The Chinese Railway Corporation Chinese Railway Construction Corporation provided 10%.
 The remaining 75% came from a Chinese bank.
-Since completed, The Chinese Railway Construction Corporation has received a concession to operate the port and railway for 30 years.
+After its completion, the Chinese Railway Construction Corporation has received a concession to operate the port and railway for 30 years.